Identification and Debiased Learning of Causal Effects with General Instrumental Variables: Semiparametric theory for learning the average treatment effect

-\end{theorem} \begin{remark} Similar to Theorem~\ref{thm: EIF AIV fixed pi}, this theorem still holds even if $Z_t$ fails to be an AIV for $A_t$, because the definition of $\psi_{ada}^o$ does not rely on the AIV condition. \end{remark} Next, the EIF characterization in Theorem~\ref{thm: EIF AIV} forms the foundation for analyzing the robustness of the proposed estimator, which is demonstrated in the next proposition.
+\end{theorem} \begin{remark} Similarly to Theorem~\ref{thm: EIF AIV fixed pi}, this theorem still holds even if $Z$ does not satisfy Equation~\eqref{eq: no unmeasured common effect modifier} for $A$, because the definition of $\psi_{*}^o$ does not rely on the additive IV condition. \end{remark} Next, the EIF characterization in Theorem~\ref{thm: EIF AIV} forms the foundation for analyzing the robustness of the proposed estimator, which is demonstrated in the next proposition.